operas-eu/.github/profile/README.md

 * **Operas Service Portfolio**: services offered by Operas research infrastructure
 * **Other**

+To search for repositories use topic lables, e.g. "topic:diamas"

 **Acronyms**
 * KER: Key Exploitable Result (of the project)